Who Is Bolivia Named After? A Revolutionary Tale

 Fun fact: Bolivia is one of the few countries named after a real person, & even rarer for how closely it mirrors their surname.
 It started as “República de Bolívar” before getting the slight rebrand to Bolivia.
 Did you also know Colombia was named after none other than Christopher Columbus?
 Spoiling you with the country-name facts today!

-Want to get a sense of how Bolivia honours his legacy today?
+Want to also get a sense of how Bolivia honours his legacy today?
 Check out a traveller’s guide to exploring Bolivia for some of the key places tied to the country’s past & present.

 It almost wasn’t “Bolivia” at all